swathiiyer2/fathom/docs/using.rst

 Where It Works
 ==============

 Fathom works against the DOM API, so you can use it server-side with ``jsdom`` (which the test harness uses) or another implementation, or you can embed it in a browser and pass it a native DOM.
-Experimentally, you can also pass in a subtree of a DOM.
+You can also pass in a subtree of a DOM.

 Kate Hudson has put together `a Firefox add-on that lets you see the results of Fathom 1.0 rulesets against the currently loaded page <https://github.com/k88hudson/ffmetadata>`_, as a new pane of the Developer Tools.